Catriona Hewitson

 While working with Scottish Opera, Catriona has performed in their five star productions of A Midsummer Night’s Dream as Tytania and The Makropulos Affair directed by Olivia Fuchs and conducted by Martyn Brabbins as Kristina.
 She also appeared as Gretel Hansel and Gretel, Casilda in The Gondoliers which was recorded for BBC iPlayer, Erste Magd Daphne, as well as Adina and Despina for Scottish Opera On Screen.

 She recently made her role and company debut as Micaela with Waterperry Opera Festival in Carmen and returned to Opera Holland Park to work on the premiere performances of Itch by Jonathan Dove.
 Other recent highlights include performing multiple roles in the Lammermuir Festival Community Opera’s world premiere of Catriona and the Dragon.
 Other operatic roles performed include Mabel Pirates of Penzance (Charles Court Opera and Celebrate Voice Festival); Patience Patience (Charles Court Opera); Cis Albert Herring (The Grange Festival); Elsbeth Fantasio (Garsington Festival Opera); Iphise Dardanus (ETO); Susanna Le nozze di Figaro, directed by Sir Thomas Allen.
 Catriona has also worked with English Touring Opera and Glyndebourne Festival and Touring Opera.
+At the end of 2025 she made her debut at English National Opera, covering and singing the title role in Handel’s Partenope and will return in 2026/27.
+This year also sees her back with Sottosh Opera in Missy Mazzoli’s new opera, The Galloping Cure which also is produced at Norrlandsoperan, marking Catriona’s Scandinavian debut.

 In 2022 she sang in recital with Malcolm Martineau for BBC Radio 3.
 She recently made her home concert hall debut to great acclaim at the Usher Hall in Edinburgh performing Messiah conducted by Sir James MacMillan and made her solo debut at the Edinburgh International Festival with James Baillieu in Rossini’s Petite Messe Solennelle.
 Other highlights on the concert platform include performing St John’s Smith Square, St Martin-in-the- Fields, Messiah at the Royal Albert Hall and touring with the Ulster Orchestra.
 Catriona has also performed at the Bridgewater Hall, Cadogan Hall, The Queen’s Hall and Lammermuir Festival.